 The objective of this retention plan is to assure that students have an opportunity to review the appropriateness of their career choice and to receive assistance in achieving their master’s degree in educational leadership should they choose to continue in the field.
 The retention review will be conducted by the EDLD coordinator of advising with the faculty review committee.

-Each semester the Office of Graduate Studies and Research will review the GPA of each student completing 12 hours (which should include EDLD 509 and EDLD 514 ).
+- Each semester the Office of Graduate Studies and Research will review the GPA of each student completing 12 hours.
 The EDLD coordinator of advising will examine the files of all students who have not achieved the required GPA and recommend review by the faculty review committee.

-The coordinator of advising will send a letter to each identified student requesting him or her to meet with his or her advisor to discuss career goals and the need for assistance.
+- The coordinator of advising will request each identified student to meet with his or her advisor to discuss career goals and the need for assistance.
 If the need for assistance is established, a plan will be developed.
 For example, if difficulties exist with skill or concept acquisition, the student may be required to audit a class.

 Students will be guided through the portfolio assessment process by their advisor as follows:

-Following admission, students are required to schedule a meeting with their advisor to plan their program and to obtain information about the exit portfolio assessment.
+- Following admission, students are required to schedule a meeting with their advisor to plan their program of study and to obtain information about the portfolio assessment and exit requirements.

-After completing 18 hours of course work, students should schedule a meeting with their advisor to discuss the progress of their portfolio.
+- After completing 18 hours of course work, it is recommended that students schedule a meeting with their advisor to discuss the progress of their portfolio.